Kohl's cuts annual forecast, as it gets stung with inflation

 The department store operator posted revenue of $3.72 billion in the period, which also did not meet Street forecasts.
 Three analysts surveyed by Zacks expected $3.85 billion.
 Sales fell from $3.88 billion in the year-ago period.

-Kohl’s expects full-year earnings in the range of $6.45 to $6.85 per share.
+Kohl’s expects full-year earnings in the range of $6.45 to $6.85 per share, down from the previous $7 per share to $7.50 per share.
 Analysts were expecting $7.09 per share.
-Sales for the year are now expected to be in at most up 1% as compared to the prior year.
+Sales for the year are now expected to be at most up 1% as compared to the prior year.
+Previously, the company said sales for the year would be up 2% to 3%.